igor036/ySelf/README.md

 # !! ySelf !!

-yself is one project in opencv and java for spnachat effects and filters of image.
+yself is a project in opencv and java for spnachat effects and filters of image.

 The project was developed with the intention of studying opencv !